-- Notwithstanding the same, a tenant may nevertheless continue to enjoy the beneficial occupation or use of a premises during the lockdown period (or partial beneficial occupation/use).
-For example, where furniture and fittings remain on the premises of a restaurant, even although the restaurant is not trading during the lockdown period. - In these circumstances, the landlord may be able to show that the tenant had partial or total beneficial occupation, and gained some form of value or benefit from such occupation. - The fact that prevailing circumstances (lack of income) has made performance (payment of rent) uneconomical or difficult does not necessarily mean that it has become impossible to fulfil the terms of the contract. - For a reduction of rent in these circumstances, due to "vis majeure" the determining circumstance is a loss of beneficial occupation as a direct result of the "vis majeure", and not the loss of income used to pay the rent.
-The reduction in rent would be proportionate to the extent that the tenant has been deprived of the beneficial occupation and use of the premises. - If the lease agreement provides that the premises is being leased for a specific purpose, then beneficial occupation is in relation to that purpose only. - Note also that if a lease is entered into or renewed during the "vis majeure" event, liability for performance will not be escaped. - In the event that a lease agreement does not contain any clause relating to "force majeure", then the common law relating to supervening impossibility may come into play.
-The act of the State by imposing a lockdown, would fall into this category, and the parties may rely on this principle to suspend their obligations under the agreement, if it has become objectively impossible for them to perform under the agreement as a result of this unforeseeable and unavoidable event.
+- A general "force majeure" (or "act of God") clause is often included in lease agreements, and in most cases, its definition is termed broadly.
+Such a clause will only apply in circumstances which are beyond the parties' control, which human foresight could not have anticipated, and which make performance in terms of the contract objectively impossible. - Over the past two years, whether the outbreak of Covid-19 and the resulting National Disaster (and lockdown regulations), were categorised as such an event, and thus deemed a "force majeure" depended on each case's specific circumstances.
+For example, where furniture and fittings remained on the premises of a restaurant, even although the restaurant was not trading during the lockdown period, the landlord may have been able to show that the tenant had partial or total beneficial occupation, and gained some form of value or benefit from the occupation.
+The fact that prevailing circumstances (lack of income) made performance (payment of rent) uneconomical or difficult does not necessarily mean that it had become impossible to fulfil the terms of the contract. - For a reduction of rent in these circumstances, due to "force majeure" the determining circumstance is a loss of beneficial occupation as a direct result of the "force majeure", and not the loss of income used to pay the rent.
+The reduction in rent would be proportionate to the extent that the tenant has been deprived of the beneficial occupation and use of the premises. - If a lease agreement provides that the premises is being leased for a specific purpose, then beneficial occupation is in relation to that purpose only. - If a lease is entered into or renewed during the "force majeure" event, liability for performance will not be escaped.
+It is recommended that parties opt to make express provision in their lease agreements for future "force majeure" (or "act of God") events, such as the Covid-19 pandemic or any future similar events. - In the event that a lease agreement does not contain any clause relating to "force majeure", then the common law relating to supervening impossibility may come into play.
+The parties may rely on this principle to suspend their obligations under the agreement, but only if it has become objectively impossible for them to perform under the agreement as a result of this unforeseeable and unavoidable event.